 Still, the tortillon is great for blending in very tiny areas.

-You may not need this right away if you are just practicing sketching and possibly following the techniques in Betty Edwards book, “Drawing on the Right Side of the Brain” (which I recommend and began with when teaching myself to draw).
+You may not need a proportional divider right away if you are just practicing sketching and possibly following the techniques in Betty Edwards book, “Drawing on the Right Side of the Brain” (which I recommend and began with when teaching myself to draw).

 If your reference photo is bigger or smaller than your art piece, this is a tool you won’t want to be without.
 You can easily transfer the drawing to scale by adjusting the divider, getting all your measurements and proportions exactly right.